Growth marketing vs. digital marketing: two related but different concepts. Here’s what advertisers need to know to get the most out of both...

 What is growth marketing?

 Growth marketing refers to a range of digital marketing activities that are used to attract targeted consumers into a marketing funnel, drawing them from the awareness stage through to consideration, purchase, and then on to a retention loop.
 Data is used at every stage of this customer journey to measure success, refine campaigns, and make decisions.
+You can learn more from our article, "What Is Growth Marketing?"

 Because everything in growth marketing is measurable, nothing is done without an associated KPI.
 Every activity has an expected result and each marketing program is approached to test that expectation or theory.
 One of the radical changes growth marketing introduced was the notion of “failing fast.”
 You can’t iterate and improve on something unless you know what is not working optimally.
 This led to the “test and learn” doctrine at the heart of growth marketing.
 Growth marketers are able to deploy tiny test budgets and every aspect of a campaign can be A/B tested to identify the optimal creative before stepping on the gas with a big spend.